-What is more, the city appears to be pursuing the goal with focus and purpose, as this powerpoint file shows [pdf file].
+What is more, the city appears to be pursuing the goal with focus and purpose.
 On the face of it, the programme is a fine example of the arguments of Enrique Peñalosa, former mayor of Bogotá in Colombia, who has said “Children are a kind of indicator species.
 If we can build a successful city for children, we will have a successful city for all people” (a maxim I embraced in my Sowing the Seeds report).
 As van den Berg herself points out in her conclusion, such a move could be pursued in progressive ways (as Peñalosa did in Bogotá).

 Gentrification is undeniably a double-edged sword for poor neighbourhoods.
 Take for instance Walthamstow, the London suburb that I have made my home for over 15 years.
 It has threatened to become gentrified throughout that period (thanks in part to young families moving here from areas of the city where decades of gentrification have driven house prices beyond their reach).
 Indeed the Guardian newspaper recently ran a breathless sales pitch for the place.
 Even though it is still endearingly scruffy, I have seen the tensions generated by the mere prospect of an influx of wealth.
 Some existing residents and small businesses are becoming resentful of the influence of newcomers who appear to be more successful in getting the attention of decision makers.